XKNX/XKNX.github.io/index.md

 # [](#header-1)Overview

 [KNX](https://en.wikipedia.org/wiki/KNX_(standard)) is network communications protocol for building automation.
-XKNX is a python wrapper around this protocol to allow easy scripting of your KNX devices.
+XKNX is a python wrapper around this protocol to allow easy scripting of your KNX devices:

 ```python
 xknx.devices.device_by_name('Livingroom.Outlet_1').set_on()